Generic selectors

 How much do schools get for sports premium funding?

-The PE and sports funding is allocated based on the number of pupils you have from Year 1- Year 6 (EYFS is not included in PE funding).
+Allocation of the PE and sports funding is based on the number of pupils you have from Year 1- Year 6 (EYFS not included in PE funding).
 If you have split year groups, the number of children aged 5-10 will be counted from the January census.
 This year, it uses the January 2023 census data.

 • Small schools with less than 16 pupils will receive £1000 per pupil